 Tarkington’s calling was medicine, but it evidentially took him a while to discover that.
 He was born in Kentucky to Irvine and Ethel Tarkington.
 According to his obituary in The Advocate-Messenger (Danville, Kentucky), after graduating from Moreland High School in 1933, Tarkington “studied accounting at Bowling Green Business College then transferred to the University of Kentucky where he graduated with a degree in farm management in 1938.”
 Following one year at the U.S. Department of Agriculture, he joined the U.S. Army.
 After graduating from Officer Candidate School, he was commissioned as a 2nd lieutenant.

-It is unclear when he joined the unit, as his name is not on the list of officers from December 24, 1942.
-He may have joined the unit in Algeria sometime during 1943.
-His obituary states he “went from Casablanca to Naples and Caserta, Italy”.
-If he was indeed in Casablanca during his time in the military, it would have been prior to his service with the 32nd Station Hospital.
+2nd Lieutenant Tarkington joined the 32nd Station Hospital from the 2nd Replacement Depot on October 12, 1943 and was assigned the duty of Transportation Officer.
+(His obituary states he “went from Casablanca to Naples and Caserta, Italy”.
+If he was indeed in Casablanca during his time in the military, it would have been prior to his service with the 32nd Station Hospital.)
+He took on the added duty of Utility Officer on October 15, 1943.
 2nd Lieutenant Tarkington was listed on the December 31, 1943 roster with the position of Transportation Officer.
 His assignment was unchanged on the May 1 and December 31, 1944 rosters.
 (His obituary states he also served as Registrar at some point.)
 He was promoted to 1st lieutenant as of December 25, 1944.
+He was transferred to the 70th General Hospital on September 15, 1945, departing two days later.

 Tarkington left the U.S. Army as a captain.
-Although as a Medical Administrative Corps officer during his military service, he presumably had not been directly involved in patient care, after the war he returned to the University of Kentucky for pre-med and eventually graduated from St. Louis University School of Medicine.
+As a Medical Administrative Corps officer during his military service, he presumably had not been directly involved in patient care, but after the war he returned to the University of Kentucky for pre-med and eventually graduated from St. Louis University School of Medicine.
 He practiced as an ob/gyn in Lexington, Kentucky.

 Henry W. Walker, O-1533465 (possibly April 29, 1918 – March 3, 2009)